Michel Ney: Napoleonic Wars

 On 19 May 1804, Ney received his marshal's baton, emblematic of his status as a Marshal of the Empire, the Napoleonic era's equivalent of Marshal of France.
 In the 1805 campaign, Ney took command of the VI Corps of the Grande Armée and was praised for his conduct at Elchingen.
 In November 1805, Ney invaded Tyrol, capturing Innsbruck from Archduke John.
 In the 1806 campaign, Ney fought at Jena and then occupied Erfurt.
 Later in the campaign, Ney successfully besieged Magdeburg.
 In the 1807 campaign, Ney arrived with reinforcements in time to save Napoleon from defeat at Eylau.
 Later in the campaign, Ney fought at Güttstadt and commanded the right wing at Friedland.
 On 6 June 1808, Ney was made Duke of Elchingen.

 In August 1808, he was sent to Spain in command of the VI Corps and saw action in a number of minor engagements.
 In 1809, he skirmished with a Luso-Spanish force under Sir Robert Wilson at Puerto de Baños.
 In 1810, Ney joined Marshal André Masséna in the invasion of Portugal, where he captured Ciudad Rodrigo and Almeida, and saw further action on the River Côa, and a defeat at the Bussaco.
 The French army followed the retreating allies to the Lines of Torres Vedras, a scorched earth trap prepared by Wellington in absolute secrecy.
 After losing 21,000 men of 61,000 in several months of hunger, Masséna and Ney were forced to retreat due to lack of food and supplies, see also attrition warfare against Napoleon.
 Ney engaged Wellington's forces in a series of rearguard actions (Pombal, Redinha, Casal Novo, and Foz de Arouce) through which he managed to delay the pursuing Coalition forces long enough to allow the main French force to retreat in 1811.
-He was ultimately removed from his command for insubordination.
+Following the crossing of the Alva River Ney bitterly complained about the whole Portugal operation and refused to obey any more orders.
+Masséna thus removed Ney for insubordination and sent him to Paris.

 Russia to Fontainebleau

-The retreat of Marshal Ney's rear guard at Krasnoi on 18 November 1812; by Adolphe Yvon.
+Marshal Ney Supporting the Rear Guard During the Retreat from Moscow by Adolphe Yvon.